Observability Guide

 - GC cycle performance

-Provider Details Dashboard
+MCP Server Details Dashboard

-Deep dive into individual providers:
+Deep dive into individual MCP servers:

 - Tool call breakdown by tool name